 The potential savings

-A tank water heater works similarly to the familiar tank water heater: water is stored in a tank and energy is applied to raise the temperature of the water to keep it ready for use.
+A heat pump water heater works similarly to the familiar tank water heater: water is stored in a tank and energy is applied to raise the temperature of the water to keep it ready for use.
 The difference is that where a standard water heater creates energy to heat the water through gas jets or electrical heating elements, a heat pump water heater uses refrigeration.
 How does that work?
 It’s a refrigeration system working in reverse.
 Instead of pumping heat out of space, it pumps heat into space.
 The heat isn’t created, it’s moved from the air outside the water heater and then released into the water.

 This process of moving heat consumes less power than creating heat.
 In theory, you should spend less to power a heat pump water heater.
 According to the ENERGY STAR program, a large family can save $3,500 over the unit’s lifetime.
 The savings depend on what type of water heater you used before.
 Changing from an electric water heater to a heat pump water heater is usually a huge improvement.
 Going from natural gas to a heat pump might not be as significant a change.